- Alex Douglas Bailey

 “We want to build on the work of our elders and continue to share and uncover important knowledge of our history, our struggle and our triumphs.
 A space to develop our skills, our knowledge and tell our own stories.
 To investigate the parts of our history we would like to know more about.
 Organisations like ours are integral to filling in the gaps in the “official record” and I think challenging the narratives that develop from situations such as Windrush - with our current project called, African Women and the Health Service, it challenges how Windrush has framed black history and the contributions of Black people in Britain.
 Black history in modern Britain didn’t begin with Windrush, it extends beyond those of Caribbean heritage and deserves nuance and depth in the narratives.”

-I went on to describe my origin story with Young Historians and how kindred it was that I worked with our Project Coordinator in Chatham on an exhibition telling the Untold Stories of Black people in Kent in collaboration with the Medway African and Caribbean Association.
+I went on to describe my origin story with Young Historians and how coincidental it was that I had previously worked with our project coordinator in Chatham on an exhibition telling the Untold Stories of Black people in Kent in collaboration with the Medway African and Caribbean Association.
 Since then I’ve been part of the YHP team, and it’s completely enhanced my life post-degree.
 I spent some time introducing our current project and the work we’ve carried out:

 PROJECT ORIGINS AND THE WINDRUSH SCANDAL